Upcoming public/community events in Clinton County include the below. Email your public event information to [email protected]

 • Church Women United celebrates World Community Day Friday, Nov.
 18 in the social room of Lees Creek United Church of Christ, 57 Cox Road.
 Registration begins at 1 p.m. with the meeting at 1:30 p.m.
 The church is handicap-accessible.

 Saturday, Nov.
 12

 • 26th Annual Christmas in the Country at Clinton-Massie 10 a.m.-4 p.m.
 Saturday, Nov.
 12 at Clinton-Massie Middle School featuring over 90 local artisans and vendors.
-Entry fee is $1 for those age 12 and up, with proceeds donated to the local food pantry and Falcon Packs.
+Entry “fee” is one non-perishable food item with proceeds donated to the local food pantry and Falcon Packs.

 • The Stranger — Billy Joel Tribute featuring Mike Santoro 7:30 p.m.
 Saturday, Nov.
 12 at the Murphy Theatre.
 For more information or to reserve your tickets, visit www.themurphytheatre.org or call 937-382-3643 or email [email protected]

 • Wilmington Expressives Toastmasters Club Humor Symposium 6-7:30 p.m.
 Monday, Nov.
 14. Admission is free, in-person at Wilmington Public Library (Kirk Room), or at https://us02web.zoom.us/s/7592114266.
 Six artists of amusement will share hilarious stories.
 A panel discussion will reveal their unique approaches to embedding humor into speeches, presentations, and everyday dialogue.

 • Wilmington College Theatre presents ‘Urinetown The Musical’ Thursday, Friday and Saturday at 7:30 p.m. in the Hugh G. Heiland Theatre.
 Tickets at wc.booktix.com or for assistance call the box office at 937-481-2267 from 9 a.m.-noon or 1-4 p.m.